gis-ops/dbscan-clustering/README.md

 Let's quickly summarize what we have achieved so far.
 If you have followed the tutorial carefully you will have noticed that `src/index.js` is importing the reducer we have just created to initiate the redux store.
 The `App` which is being called inside inherently has access to this store and obviously all child components also.
-The 2 child components of our app handling all the logic will be our controls (which thus far don't exist) and the map component which has to listen to state changes and accordingly visualize everything on the map.
+The 2 child components of our app handling all the logic will be our controls (which thus far don't exist) and the map component which has to listen to state changes and accordingly visualize state updates on the map.
-And guess what: they are talking to each other through our redux store!
+And guess what: they are talking to each other via our redux store.

-Before we go ahead though with creating our controls, let's fire up the map with `npm start`; the following screenshot is what you should see (if you are experiencing an error in your shell then please carefully go through the steps again as you may have missed something crucial).

-You can safely ignore the warning about the unused variable:

-`Line 8: 'createLogger' is defined but never used no-unused-vars`

-In case our app starts perfectly but your browser doesn't redirect you to the map, head over to [localhost:3000](localhost:3000) on your own.

-By the way, if you have installed the redux-devtools plugin in your browser you will be able to access the state object.

 ![The leaflet map](https://user-images.githubusercontent.com/10322094/53686550-d0a57000-3d28-11e9-99c7-20055b815cac.png 'The leaflet map')

 ## Step 3 - Let's add controls!

 It's time to start with the fun stuff.
-To conveniently generate isochrones we will need to be able to _geocode_ addresses to coordinates and set some settings for isochrone ranges and intervals.
+To conveniently fetch HERE Maps places we will need to be able to call their API with different category settings.
-We will control this logic with a small settings component in the application; therefore please navigate to the `Controls` folder and create a file which we will name `Control.jsx`.
+We will control this logic with a small component in the application; therefore please navigate to the `Controls` folder and create a file which we will name `Control.jsx`.

 ### Control.jsx

-Our isochrones control has the following requirements:
+Our control has the following requirements:

-1. Input a free-form address
-2. Select a result from the found addresses by the HERE Maps API
-3. Fire isochrones given some preselected settings and address
+1. Click different buttons depending on the desired places category
+2. Compute DBScan clusters with the results fetched in 1.

-This obviously requires some user interaction and as the name suggests we need some ACTIONS which will change our state saved in redux!
-So let's go ahead and start with the first requirement in `Control.jsx`, namely adding an input field and it's specific actions.
+This obviously requires some user interaction and as the name suggests we need to define a range of redux actions which will reduce our state.
+So let's go ahead and start with the first requirement in `Control.jsx`: adding the logic to fetch places buttons.
 Don't worry too much about the new bits and pieces inside this block of code, you will learn quite quickly what they are doing.
 Please carefully go through the code line by line and read the inline comments with explanations.